nishizumi-maho/nishizumi-setups-sync/README.md

 3. Fill in the team, personal, setup supplier folder and season folder names with *folder names only*.
 These folders must exist inside your iRacing setups folder and will be created automatically if they do not.
 The script uses these folders inside every car directory.
+When importing from a ZIP or folder, the personal folder also includes the setup supplier and season subfolders so the structure matches the team folder.
 4. Optionally enable backup or logging and browse to the **Backup Folder** and log file locations.
 5. Click **Save Config** to store your settings without running.